-Funding is provided to perform eligible activities as identified in the Fiscal Year 2009 Homeland Security Grant Program, consistent with the Department of Homeland Security State Strategy.
+Funding is provided to perform eligible activities as identified in the Fiscal Year 2010 Homeland Security Grant Program, consistent with the Department of Homeland Security State Strategy.
 The intent of this agreement is to complete the following approved projects:

-T. Issues and Project Description
+I. Issues and Project Description

-Issue 48 - Citizen Corps and Community Emergency Response Team (CERT) Program - The Citizen Corps mission is to bring community and government leaders together to coordinate the involvement of community members and organizations in emergency preparedness, planning, mitigation, response, and recovery.
+Issue 44 - Citizen Corps and Community Emergency Response Team (CERT) Program - The Citizen Corps mission is to bring community and government leaders together to coordinate the involvement of community members and organizations in emergency preparedness, planning, mitigation, response, and recovery.

-The FY 2009 Citizen Corps Program (CCP) funds provide resources for States and local communities to:
+The FY 2010 Citizen Corps Program (CCP) funds provide resources for States and local communities to:

-- Bring together the appropriate leadership to form and sustain a Citizen Corps Council. - Develop and implement a plan and amend existing plans, such as EOPs, to achieve and expand citizen preparedness and participation. - Conduct public education and outreach. - Ensure clear alerts/warnings and emergency communications with the public. - Develop training programs for the public, for both all-hazards preparedness and volunteer responsibilities. - Facilitate citizen participation in exercises. - Implement volunteer programs and activities to support emergency responders. - Involve citizens in surge capacity roles and responsibilities during an incident in alignment with the Emergency Support Functions and Annexes. - Conduct evaluations of programs and activities.
+- Bring together the appropriate leadership to form and sustain a Citizen Corps Council - Develop and implement a plan and amend existing plans, such as emergency operations plans (EOP) to achieve and expand citizen preparedness and participation - Conduct public education and outreach - Ensure clear, timely, and accessible alerts/warnings and emergency communications with the public - Develop training programs for the public, including special needs populations, for both all-hazards preparedness and volunteer responsibilities - Facilitate citizen participation in exercises - Implement volunteer programs and activities to support emergency responders - Involve citizens in surge capacity roles and responsibilities during an incident in alignment with the Emergency Support Functions and Annexes - Conduct evaluations of programs and activities